nielsboecker/HoloRepository-Core/Misc/holo_world/README.md

 ## Contents
 The following describes the contents provided in the demo.

-It consists of fhir data for the EHR FHIR server, Storage FHIR server and some dummy holograms for the blob storage.
+It consists of FHIR data for the EHR FHIR server, Storage FHIR server and some dummy holograms for the blob storage.

 | Folder       | Description                                |
 |--------------|--------------------------------------------|